MicrosoftDocs/cross-device/project-rome-docs/Android/how-to-guides/index.md

+---
+title: Project Rome for Android (preview release)
+description:  Using an Android device to expand your UWP app with Project Rome.
+keywords: microsoft, windows, project rome, how-to android
+---

 # Project Rome for Android (preview release)

 Currently, Project Rome is implemented for Android-client-to-Windows-host scenarios.
 You will need an Android app development IDE and an Android device or emulator (Android 4.4.2 or later) to use this feature.